Cooperative principles should be applied to data collection and analysis, centering benefit to workers and their businesses.

 We are changing how we conduct research.
 Our Data Together program counters extractive research practices by re-centering worker and business benefits while investing in inclusive research processes.

-- Prioritize benefit to BIPOC, immigrant, and low-wage workers, their businesses, and field practitioners.
+- prioritize benefits to BIPOC, immigrant, and low-wage workers, their businesses, and field practitioners.

 You can engage with Data Together by: